Why is the Summer Internship important here at the School of Public Policy?

 The University International Travel Policy can be accessed here.

-If you need help with your internship search or have additional inquiries, please contact the Career Services office at 310.506.7488.
+If you need help with your internship search or have additional inquiries, please contact the Program Services Manager for Professional Development & Alumni Affairs at 310.506.7488.